 The AirPods Studio look imminent, and it sounds like they're the new wireless headphones to beat.
 Apple is tipped to be working on a high-end set of cans that could give the best noise-cancelling headphones a serious run for their money.

-Apple already dominates the wireless earbuds market with its highly popular AirPods and AirPods Pro, but a dedicated pair of premium cans could help it compete with the likes of the Bose 700 and Sony WH-1000xM3.
+Apple already dominates the wireless earbuds market with its highly popular AirPods and AirPods Pro, but a dedicated pair of premium cans could help it compete with the likes of the Bose 700 — and the excellent new Sony WH-1000xM4.

-Will Apple be able to usurp the title of best headphones?
+Apple has yet to officially reveal the AirPods Studio, but they could launch as soon as this fall alongside the iPhone 12 and Apple Watch 6.
 Here’s everything we know so far about the AirPods Studio, including its expected price, release date, features and more.

 AirPods Studio release date

 The AirPods Studio had been expected to launch this fall, but the headphones' actual release date appears to be a moving target.

 Frequent Apple leaker Jon Prosser says that the AirPods Studio hit major production hiccups and will be released in December "at best."
 However, the headphones could be pushed all the way back to March 2021.
 He also says features have been cut but doesn't specify which ones.

 Prosser initially claimed that the AirPods Studio won't complete mass production until October 20.
 He also speculated that the headphones may be revealed via press release at the end of October, similar to the latest MacBook Air and iPad Pro.

 A new report also has the AirPods Studio delayed, likely until 2021.
 A source familiar with Apple's headphone work has said that problems with the AirPods Studio's headband has forced Apple to push back the release of its over-ear headphones.